 While sorting through my computer, I found an article I had written several years ago but never posted.
-After reviewing before deleting it, I thought that even though the articles referenced are two years old, schools are still having difficulties raising funds, so the texts and comments are still valid today.
+After reviewing before deleting it, I thought that even though the article referenced is now eight years old, schools are still having difficulties raising funds, so the texts and comments are still valid today, especially due to the new tax law which may have a detrimental effect on charitable giving:

 Not only will philanthropy be impacted because of the lack of resources, but in the next 10 years, members of Generation X will be the traditional “targets” of appeals as the members of the Great and Silent Generations age and pass away and the Baby Boomers begin to do the same.